Menu

 • Time to complete: 20 minutes

-Create a virtual environment first.
-This keeps your LangGraph packages separate from other projects.
+Start by making a virtual environment.
+This keeps your LangGraph packages away from your other projects.

 python -m venv langgraph-env